zerotohero-dev/o2js.com/server/blog/markdown/jfdi-a-hackers-way-to-get-stuff-done.md

 And as any geek, I'm picky when it comes to the way track my stuff to do.

-I've tried a lot of online to do lists, and project management tools before some of the good ones are:
+I've tried a lot of online to do lists, and project management tools before.

+Some of the good ones are:

 * **[Remember the Milk][rtm]**;
 * **[Producteev][producteev]**;